Love '47

 Love '47 (Liebe 47) is a 1949 German drama film directed by Wolfgang Liebeneiner and starring Dieter Horn, Hilde Krahl and Sylvia Schwarz.
 It was part of the cycle of rubble films made in post-war Germany.
 A young man and a woman about to commit suicide by jumping into a river, recount to each other their experiences of the Second World War and the struggles of the immediate post-war situation.
 Eventually they convince each other that life is worth living after all.

 The film was shot at the Göttingen Studios with sets designed by the art director Walter Haag.
-It was partly based on the play Draußen vor der Tür by Wolfgang Borchert, with many extra scenes added showing the experience of a woman on the home front whereas the original stage work had concentrated only on the perspectives of soldiers coming home.
+It was partly based on the play Draußen vor der Tür by Wolfgang Borchert, with many extra scenes showing the experience of a woman on the home front whereas the original stage work had concentrated only on the perspectives of soldiers coming home.
 The film is particularly notable for its sympathetic treatment of its female protagonist.